kimei01/KirankedAI/README.md

 ## About this Project

-Kiranked Web evolved from [Kiranked](https://github.com/kimei01/kiranked), an existing Discord bot for MCSR Ranked stats.
-The goal is to bring the same functionality to the web with a richer UI and a natural language AI interface — so anyone in the community can ask questions about players and stats without needing to know any commands.
+KirankedAI evolved from [Kiranked](https://github.com/kimei01/kiranked), an existing Discord bot for MCSR Ranked stats.
+The goal is to bring the same functionality to the web with a richer UI and a natural language AI interface, so anyone in the community can ask questions about players and stats without needing to know any commands.

 Built to learn FastAPI, the Anthropic Claude API, agentic AI patterns, and eventually React.